Weakly saturated random graphs: Abstract

 \section{Abstract}

-A graph $G$ is weakly $H$-saturated if the complete graph is obtained by iteratively completing copies of $H$ minus an edge.
-We identify the threshold $p_c$ at which the Erd{\H{o}}s--R{\'e}nyi graph $\Gnp$ is likely to be weakly $H$-saturated, for all $H$ such that $H\setminus e$ is 2-balanced for every edge $e\in H$.
-We also establish a general asymptotic lower bound for $p_c$, which holds for all graphs $H$.
-Our results apply for instance when $H=K_r$, solving a problem of Balogh, Bollob{\'a}s and Morris.
+As introduced by Bollob{\'a}s, a graph $G$ is weakly $H$-saturated if the complete graph $K_n$ is obtained by iteratively completing copies of $H$ minus an edge.
+For all graphs $H$, we obtain an asymptotic lower bound for the critical threshold $p_c$, at which point the Erd{\H{o}}s--R{\'e}nyi graph $\Gnp$ is likely to be weakly $H$-saturated.
+We also prove an upper bound for $p_c$, for all $H$ which are, in a sense, strictly balanced.
+In particular, we improve the upper bound by Balogh, Bollob{\'a}s and Morris for $H=K_r$, and we conjecture that this is sharp up to constants.